 The middle school program includes rigorous academic classes in STEM (Science, Technology, Engineering, and Math), Humanities (English and Social Studies), and French.
 Skills in critical thinking, communication, research, citizenship, and ethics are a focus in these courses.
 Arts (Drama, Visual Arts, Music), Physical and Health Education, Digital Citizenship and Tools & Talents complement the British Columbia curriculum and provide opportunities for students

 to engage in deep learning in an area of interest or passion.

-helping our students learn career-related skills such as resume writing, interview strategies, task management, and decision-making skills.
+Our Applied Skills and Planning program continues with a focus on helping our students learn career-related skills such as resume writing, interview strategies, task management, and decision-making skills.

 In their Grade 9 year, we work with each student’s family to ensure that each student finds a program that best meets his/her needs for Grades 10 to 12.
-This includes liaising with mini-schools, alternative programs and other independent schools.
+This includes liaising with mini-schools, alternative programs, and other independent schools.
 Our students all transition to schools that will help them meet their university and career goals.